JSON Path Search Field Expression Plugin

 - Review the output and adjust as needed

-- Formula – For advanced options using nested expressions
+- Formula - Create expressions with conditional logic and nested expressions

 Next Step